lauris/lauris.github.com/_posts/2014-09-12-core-testing-finished-v013.md

 category: development
 ---

 This is another status update for [Sensei Grid](https://github.com/datazenit/sensei-grid), an open source project I am working on.
-As [planned yesterday](http://lauris.github.io/development/2014/09/10/more-testing-v012/), today tests were finished for most important parts of Sensei Grid, and I published a new release - [v0.1.3](https://github.com/datazenit/sensei-grid/releases/tag/v0.1.3).
+As [planned yesterday](http://lauris.github.io/development/2014/09/10/more-testing-v012/), today all tests were finished for the most important parts of Sensei Grid, and I published a new release - [v0.1.3](https://github.com/datazenit/sensei-grid/releases/tag/v0.1.3).
 Today went without any hiccups and I was able to finish testing earlier than expected.
-Because of that I already started working on functionality regarding new row support - there will an empty row at the end of grid and it will be used for adding new rows.
-It seems to be fairly common and obvious practice.
+Because of that I already started working on functionality regarding new row support - there will be an empty row at the end of grid and it will also introduce row/cell states - saved/unsaved.
+It seems to be a fairly common and obvious practice.

 Overview of development: